Speaker

 Description

-The Python-based Beam Longitudinal Dynamics (BLonD) simulation suite is an open-source tool for modelling the motion of charged particles in circular accelerators.
-Beyond its extensive application to all synchrotrons at CERN for more than a decade, the code is also used at several accelerator facilities like J-PARC or ISIS.
-Furthermore, BLonD is essential for the design of future accelerators like the FCC or the muon collider.
-Effects like strong synchrotron radiation or wake fields due to counter-rotating beams become important.
-The contribution presents the latest software developments of BLonD.
-A redesigned, highly modular software architecture and improved user interface are currently being implemented.
-Evolved relationships between physical phenomena can be conveniently configured.
-Preliminary testing and user feedback confirm improved scalability and flexibility, enabling the efficient development of particle-tracking simulations for the next-generation accelerators, while facilitating the analysis of existing synchrotrons.
+The Python-based Beam Longitudinal Dynamics (BLonD) simulation suite is an open-source framework for modelling the motion of charged particles in circular accelerators.
+BLonD has been in use since 2014 and is utilised successfully at several accelerator facilities such as J-PARC, ISIS, and CERN.
+Furthermore, BLonD is applied for the design of new synchrotrons such as the Future Circular Collider (FCC) and the Muon Collider.
+Both projects demand more complex simulations, as effects like strong synchrotron radiation or wake fields due to counter-rotating beams become important.
+In recent years, the BLonD community has also called for an improved user interface to ease the creation of input files for the simulations.
+This publication presents the latest software developments for BLonD.
+A redesigned, highly modular software architecture and improved user interface are currently being implemented, which simplify the creation of complicated relationships between physical phenomena.
+Preliminary testing and user feedback show improved scalability and flexibility, enabling the efficient development of particle-tracking simulations for next-generation accelerators, while facilitating the analysis of existing synchrotrons.

 | In which format do you inted to submit your paper? | LaTeX |